What Are the Pros and Cons of WiFi Calling?

 WiFi calling is a good option while traveling abroad because typically there are no roaming fees or international charges aside from regular data usage.

 With most carriers, calling and texting to the U.S. are free, but again check with your carrier for potential restrictions when making calls to other countries.
-Also, it’s important to note that WiFi calling is not supported at all in some countries, including Australia, China, India, and Singapore.
+Also, it’s important to note that WiFi calling is not supported at all in some countries, including China, India, Turkey, and a few others.

 What if WiFi calling isn’t an option?

 With all the pros and cons of WiFi calling, it can be a convenient feature.
 However, it may not be the best option in every situation.
 The quality of WiFi calls can be poor when online gaming, Netflix streaming, and when other network traffic is competing for internet bandwidth.

 Fortunately, there is a better solution to strengthen cellular signal in your home, office, or vehicle: a cell phone signal booster.

 weBoost cell signal boosters improve voice call quality, increase data speeds, and reduce the number of dropped calls.
 We offer a variety of boosters, or amplifiers, that will ensure you always have a strong, reliable cell signal when you need it.

 Learn more about the benefits of a weBoost cell signal booster.
 Shop our wide selection of cell phone signal boosters today and find the best solution to fit your unique needs.